Salzburg Faculty Fellows Program

 • Faculty Fellows will receive their regular University of Redlands pay while they are teaching in Salzburg.

-• Travel directly to and from Salzburg, Austria, will be covered for the Faculty Fellow.
+• Economy class travel directly to and from Salzburg, Austria, will be covered for the Faculty Fellow.

 • Weekend meal stipends will be provided for up to 7 weeks.